 8. Drinking alcohol

-A common reason we can’t stop eating is due to having drunk alcohol.
+A common reason we can’t stop eating junk food is due to having drunk alcohol.
 Though alcohol contains calories, these don’t satisfy us in the same way the calories in food do.

 Studies have shown that alcohol suppresses the production of leptin and other chemicals that signal the brain that we’ve satisfied our appetite.
 It can also lower our resolve, making it easier to reach for an extra slice of pizza or chocolate cake.